-- 4.0 Objectives: (1) to specify standards of performance necessary to achieve environmentally and socially sustainable outcomes; and (2) to identify project-specific international best practices. - 4.1 Scope of Application: The requirements in this section apply to all projects supported through OPIC insurance, reinsurance, direct loans and loan guaranties, including support through Financial Intermediaries.
+4.0 Objectives: (1) to specify standards of performance necessary to achieve environmentally and socially sustainable outcomes; and (2) to identify project-specific international best practices.

+4.1 Scope of Application: The requirements in this section apply to all projects supported through OPIC insurance, reinsurance, direct loans and loan guaranties, including support through Financial Intermediaries.

-- 4.2 At a minimum, OPIC requires that all projects must meet the Performance Standards, applicable Industry Sector Guidelines, including any revisions issued by IFC, Internationally Recognized Worker Rights, and host country laws, regulations and standards related to environmental and social performance, including host country obligations under international law.
-In addition, where OPIC has developed sector-specific approaches (See Paragraphs 3.17 3.34), OPIC requires projects to meet those requirements, when applicable.
-In accordance with the provisions of Performance Standard 3, alternative pollution prevention and control technologies may be approved, provided that (1) the alternative performance levels are consistent with the overall requirements of Performance Standard 3; and (2) the alternative performance levels are protective of the environment and Project Affected People within the Area of Influence. - 4.3 OPIC is responsible for identification of supplemental standards (over and above those standards identified in Paragraph 4.2) when additional preventative or protective measures are necessary to adequately mitigate specific project-related environmental and social risks and impacts.
-Supplemental standards include (1) standards issued by other international organizations relating to public health, safety and the environment such as the World Health Organization, the International Maritime Organization, the Food and Agriculture Organization and the International Civil Aviation Organization; (2) relevant and applicable U.S. federal standards; and (3) standards of best practice developed by governments, industry associations, and non-governmental organizations. - 4.4 OPIC is responsible for ensuring that all OPIC Agreements include the specific performance requirements that a project is required to meet throughout the life of OPIC support. - 4.5 OPIC is responsible for disclosing project-specific performance requirements in project summaries that are posted on the OPIC web site.
-Any approved alternative pollution prevention and control technologies will be identified in project summaries. - 4.6 For those projects in which a Multilateral Development Bank (MDB) such as the European Bank for Reconstruction and Development, the African Development Bank, the Asian Development Bank, or the Inter-American Development Bank is involved, OPIC may apply the policies, in whole or in part, of the respective MDB (other than the Performance Standards) to a project to facilitate U.S. participation in the transaction.
+4.2 At a minimum, OPIC requires that all projects must meet the Performance Standards, applicable Industry Sector Guidelines, including any revisions issued by IFC, Internationally Recognized Worker Rights, and host country laws, regulations and standards related to environmental and social performance, including host country obligations under international law.
+In addition, where OPIC has developed sector-specific approaches (See Paragraphs 3.17 - 3.34), OPIC requires projects to meet those requirements, when applicable.
+In accordance with the provisions of Performance Standard 3, alternative pollution prevention and control technologies may be approved, provided that (1) the alternative performance levels are consistent with the overall requirements of Performance Standard 3; and (2) the alternative performance levels are protective of the environment and Project Affected People within the Area of Influence.

+4.34.3 In addition to the standards identified in Paragraph 4.2, OPIC requires all projects to comply with Internationally Recognized Worker Rights.

+4.4 OPIC is responsible for identification of supplemental standards (over and above those standards identified in Paragraph 4.2-and 4.3) when additional preventative or protective measures are necessary to adequately mitigate specific project-related environmental and social risks and impacts.
+Supplemental standards include, but are not limited to, (1) standards issued by other international organizations relating to public health, safety and the environment such as the World Health Organization, the International Civil Aviation Organization; (2) relevant and applicable U.S. federal standards; and (3) standards of best practice developed by governments, industry associations, and non-governmental organizations.

+4.45 OPIC is responsible for ensuring that all OPIC Agreements include the specific performance requirements standards that a project is required to meet throughout the life of OPIC support.

+4.56 OPIC is responsible for disclosing project-specific performance requirements in project summaries that are posted on the OPIC web site.
+Any approved alternative pollution prevention and control technologies will be identified in project summaries.

+4.67 For those projects in which a Multilateral Development Bank (MDB) such as the European Bank for Reconstruction and Development, the African Development Bank, the Asian Development Bank, or the Inter-American Development Bank is involved, OPIC may apply the policies, in whole or in part, of the respective MDB (other than the Performance Standards) to a project to facilitate U.S. participation in the transaction.